cywongg/spring-boot-annotations-cheatsheet/README.md

   - @Service - write business logic
   - @Repository - write database logic
   - ^ annotate differently -> tell role of that class

+### Spring Core related Annotations
+- @Configuration
+- @Bean
+  - ^ these 2 are used if you want to use java based configuration we didn't create an object of testbean, it's created by spring ioc
+- @Autowired - inject this object in my class wherever I want to use it
+  -
+- @Qualifier
+- @Lazy
+- @Value
+- @PropertySource
+- @ConfigurationProperties
+- @Profile
+- @Scope